The Unique Challenge of Colorado Potato Beetles

 Flaming has become more popular in recent years as the equipment has become a bit more polished.
 This must be done as the adults first inhabit the plants and on a sunny day while the beetles are active on top of the foliage.
 The young potato plants will be able to recover from a brief exposure to intense heat, but the beetles will not.

 Organic Pesticides.
-In recent years, a strain of the naturally occurring Bacillus thuringiensis bacterium has been touted as an organic alternative to these dangerous synthetic pesticides.
+The most common broad spectrum OMRI-approved organic pesticide is called Entrust, in which the active ingredient is spinosad.
 While this is certainly an effective organic treatment, it should be cautioned that the development of resistance remains a concern whenever we rely heavily upon a single class of pesticide for control.
-There are a multitude of bio-insecticide brand names in which B.t. serves as the active ingredient.

 Here at High Mowing, we know the frustrations that these guys can cause—the past two years we’ve worked hard to protect our small potato crops so those tricky potato beetles they have instead found and decimated our eggplants all the way back to the stems.
 It can feel dire sometimes—and I assure you that picking potato beetle larvae and squishing eggs is not among our favorite summer activities—but it’s a good reminder of how it pays off to maintain diligent scouting, take immediate action, and always start out with healthy plants that will be more likely to be able to bounce back after significant damage.